Yotam Ben-Or Quartet | Impermanence | June 20, 2025

 A permanent fixture on the New York jazz scene for more than a decade, Israeli-Belgian harmonica player Yotam Ben-Or has established himself as one of the leading new voices on the instrument.
 His third studio album, Impermanence — featuring his core quartet alongside special guests Lars Danielsson and Esther Quansah — is out on June 20th.

-Mentored by Gregoire Maret, championed by Avashai Cohen, taught by Ben Street and on tour with Edmar Castañeda, Yotam is no stranger to the big stage.
+Mentored by Gregoire Maret, championed by Avishai Cohen, taught by Ben Street and on tour with Edmar Castañeda, Yotam is no stranger to the big stage.
 Since graduating from The New School on a full scholarship in 2016, he’s performed at top venues like Jazz at Lincoln Center, Carnegie Hall, and The Blue Note in New York, and built a reputation in Europe as one of the most exciting new talents in the genre.

 From haunting melodies inspired by the music of Israel and Argentina to the complex rhythms shaped by his exposure to Cuban and Venezuelan music, Impermanence charts Ben-Or’s evolution from a young virtuoso to a maturing master, embracing the beauty of uncertainty.